Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Review of holomorphic twisted theory

 \subsection{Twisted theory in BV formalism}

 A $3d$ $\mathcal{N} = 2$ SUSY theory containing both vector multiplets and chiral multiplets is specified by the following data. \begin{enumerate} \item A compact gauge group $G$.
 (In twisted formalism, we always work with its complexification.
-So we also use $G$ to denote the complexification of the gauge group in the following). \item A unitary representation $V$ of $G$.
+So we also use $G$ to denote the complexification of the gauge group in the following. ) \item A unitary representation $V$ of $G$.
 (After complexification, $V$ becomes a complex linear representation.) \item A $G$ invariant polynomial $W: V \to \C$, called superpotential. \item An integer (or half-integer) $k$ called Chern-Simons level. \end{enumerate}

-To perform the holomorphic twist we require additional data of a $U(1)_R$ symmetry, under which $V$ decompose into subspaces with different $R$ charges: $V = \oplus_{r}V^{(r)}$.
+To perform the holomorphic twist we require additional data of a $U(1)_R$ symmetry, under which $V$ decomposes into subspaces with different $R$ charges: $V = \oplus_{r}V^{(r)}$.
 Under the $R$ charge assignment, the superpotential $W$ must be a quasi-homogeneous function of $R$-charge $2$.

-In this paper we directly work with the twisted theories.
+In this paper, we directly work with the twisted theories.
 These theories are generally defined on a $3$-manifold $M$ with a transverse holomorphic foliation(THF).
-A $3$-manifold is equiped with a THF if it has local coordinate patches $(t,z) \in \R\times \C$ and the transition functions take the form
+A $3$-manifold is equipped with a THF if it has local coordinate patches $(t,z) \in \R\times \C$ and the transition functions take the form

 where $h(z)$ is a holomorphic function.
 The above form of coordinate transformation implies that the (anti)holomorphic 1-forms $\Omega^{1,0}$($\Omega^{0,1}$) are globally well defined.
 And we have well defined $\partial, \bar{\partial}$ operators.
 The $dt$ direction, on the other hand, is not globally defined.
 However, we can define the quotient spaces $\Omega^1/\Omega^{1,0}$ and $\Omega^1/\Omega^{0,1}$.
 The projection map $p: \Omega^1 \to \Omega^1/\Omega^{1,0}$ can be written in local coordinates as